Achaemenid architecture: Naqsh-e Rostam

 The kings were interred behind a facade and rock relief, that would resemble an accurate depiction of the king's own palace and its structural details.
 The accuracy of the facade and its association with the actual structure of the kings' palaces is so close that they almost produce a view of how the structures would have looked before time reduced them to remains; Tomb of Darius the Great, for instance mirrors his palace in Persepolis, the "Tachar" even in scale and dimensions.

 The tombs are carved into the mountain's side, in form of a cross (Old Persian: chalipa), depressed into the mountain's limestone background, and elevated from the ground.
-The relief which is found in the depressed cruciform is that which depicts the respective king's palace, and also depicts on its roof, the relief figure of the king praying, to Ahuramazda or what most believe is a reference to the Zoroastrian icon, Faravahar.
+The relief which is found in the depressed cruciform is that which depicts the respective king's palace, and also depicts on its roof, the relief figure of the king praying, to Ahura Mazda or what most believe is a reference to the Zoroastrian icon, Faravahar.

-One of the enigmatic features of the complex is a cubical, stone structure standing 12.5 meters tall, and around 7 meters wide, called the "Ka'ba-ye Zartosht" translating to the "Cube of Zoroaster" believed to have been constructed during the Acahemenid era and modified and changed during the Sassanid era.
+One of the enigmatic features of the complex is a cubical, stone structure standing 12.5 meters tall, and around 7 meters wide, called the "Ka'ba-ye Zartosht" translating to the "Cube of Zoroaster" believed to have been constructed during the Achaemenid era and modified and changed during the Sassanid era.
 The structure is cubical in base, with blind impressions on the side resembling windows, and a ruined staircase leading to a small door in the front leading to a completely empty interior.
 There are varied speculations as to its function discussed below.

-The structure also once housed an ancient Elamite relief which has been almost entirely replaced by the Sassanid reliefs.
-Today but a figure of a man remains of the Elamite contribution to this mountain.
-The later Sassanids, also created their own historical signature on the structure, called the Naqsh-e Rajab.
-Though numerous and very detailed, the study of the Sassanid architectural achievements sheds light on some of the architectural achievements during the second Persian empire's reign.
+The structure also once housed an ancient Elamite relief which has been almost entirely replaced by the Sasanian reliefs.
+Today only a figure of a man remains of the Elamite contribution to this mountain.
+The later Sasanians, also created their own historical signature on the structure, called the Naqsh-e Rajab.
+Though numerous and very detailed, the study of the Sasanian architecture achievements sheds light on some of the architectural achievements during the second Persian Empire.